AdobeDocs/customer-journey-analytics-learn.en/help/connections-details-experience-in-cja.md

 ---
 title: Connections Details Experience in CJA
 description: Welcome to the Connections Details Experience, which will allow you to check the status of your connection’s datasets, as well as the ingestion process.
 feature: Connections
 topic: Administration
 role: Admin
 level: Beginner
 kt: 10221
 thumbnail: 342097.jpg
+exl-id: 49a902be-bb17-4bcb-b86e-0c7a93b1d580
 ---
 # Connections Details Experience in CJA

 Welcome to the Connections Details Experience that will allow you to check the status of your connection’s datasets and of the ingestion process.